-Nibras Al Ain Aerospace Park, created jointly by Mubadala Aerospace and Abu Dhabi Airport Company (ADAC), is a mix of public and private investment projects created as a dedicated aerospace and aviation cluster.
+Nibras Al Ain Aerospace Park (http://www.nibrasalain.com/), created jointly by Mubadala Aerospace and Abu Dhabi Airport Company (ADAC), is a mix of public and private investment projects created as a dedicated aerospace and aviation cluster.
 This aerospace park spans 25 square kilometers and consists of projects, businesses, offices, and mixed-use residential zones, the majority of which are allocated specifically to the aerospace industry.

-Sanad Aerotech and Turbine Services & Solution Aerospace, a wholly owned subsidiaries of Mubadala Investment Company, provides engine maintenance, repair, and overhaul services for aircraft such as the Boeing 747 and 787, Airbus A300, A320, A330, and other aircraft through technical support and partnership with OEMs including GE, Rolls Royce, Siemens, and IAE.
+Sanad Aerotech and Turbine Services & Solutions, a wholly owned subsidiaries of Mubadala Investment Company, provides engine maintenance, repair, and overhaul services for aircraft such as the Boeing 747 and 787, Airbus A300, A320, A330, and other aircraft through technical support and partnership with OEMs including GE, Rolls Royce, Siemens, and IAE.

 Global Aerospace Logistics LLC (GAL) is a subsidiary of the EDGE Group in Abu Dhabi.
 The company offers a range of aviation maintenance services for rotary-wing aircraft for integrated lifecycle solutions.
 Services include routine inspections, repairs, and aircraft system overhauling.

-GAL Air Navigation Services (GAL ANS) is certified by the General Civil Aviation Authority (GCAA), the UAE’s national regulatory authority, as the only private Air Navigation Service provider in the country.
+GAL Air Navigation Services (GANS) is certified by the General Civil Aviation Authority (GCAA), the UAE’s national regulatory authority, as the only private Air Navigation Service provider in the country.
 The company has an ICAO and GCAA certified training facility where it provides extensive air traffic management training to local and international customers.

-In Dubai, the Emirates Engine Maintenance Center (EEMC) is the leading service provider for aircraft engine maintenance, repair, and overhaul.
+In Dubai, the Emirates Engine Maintenance Center (EMEC) is the leading service provider for aircraft engine maintenance, repair, and overhaul.
 The company has been working closely with Engine Alliance (EA), GE Aviation, and Rolls-Royce to develop technology for engine maintenance.

-Dubai National Air Travel Agency (dnata), the ground handling and cargo services arm of the Emirates Group, has partnered with Global Jet Technic to provide line maintenance services at Dubai International (DXB) and Dubai World Central (DWC) airports.
+Dubai National Air Travel Agency (DNATA) the ground handling and cargo services arm of the Emirates Group, has partnered with Global Jet Technic to provide line maintenance services at Dubai International (DXB) and Dubai World Central (DWC) airports.

 GE Aviation has operated its support center with Emirates Engineering since 2013.
 The company recently opened its own support center in Dubai South to provide maintenance and repair solutions for all GE and CFM engines on the Emirates fleet and other UAE carriers such as flydubai, Etihad Airways, and Air Arabia.

-Emirates Engine Maintenance Centre (EEMC) partnered with Engine Alliance (EA), a GE/P&W group, for repair and service of 90 GP7200 Airbus A380 engines on aircraft operated by Emirates.
+Engine Maintenance Centre | Emirates Engineering partnered with Engine Alliance (EA), a GE/P&W group, for repair and service of 90 GP7200 Airbus A380 engines on aircraft operated by Emirates.
 Rolls-Royce provided Trent 900 engines to Emirates Engineering to help with hands-on training before installation, including fan blade installation and component removal, etc.

-Maintenance, repair, and overhaul (MRO): With 46 GCAA-registered MRO companies in the UAE, the country possesses excellent capability in aircraft MRO despite the challenging sandy, hot, and dry conditions.
+The UAE aims to establish itself as a hub for MRO.
+With 46 GCAA-registered MRO companies in the UAE, the country possesses excellent capability in aircraft MRO despite the challenging sandy, hot, and dry conditions.
 Eleven companies are working in Dubai in aircraft maintenance and repair and two in simulation manufacturing.

-Infrastructure development and aircraft hangar services: UAE airports are planning investments in infrastructure to accommodate increased fleets and airport expansion to grow capacity, and there is expected to be increased demand for airport hangar services as well as airport infrastructure development services.
+UAE airports are planning investments in infrastructure to accommodate increased fleets and airport expansion to grow capacity, and there is expected to be increased demand for airport hangar services as well as airport infrastructure development services.

-Training and development: The Middle East region is short of skilled manpower.
+The Middle East region is short of skilled manpower.
 To keep up with the growing need across the aviation system value chain for pilots, crew, technical, mechanical, and operational manpower, there is a need for both academic and practical training centers and flight simulators.
 Based on current orders, it is estimated that the UAE alone would require around 22,000 pilots and crewmembers by 2033.